egnchen/pyQQRobot/README.md

 As a **Senior Three student in China** there just cannot be enough time for me to maintain the project.
 I sincerely hope that there'll be coders interested to help.

 ## so, what TODO next?
 Well, no maintainance guaranteed.
-Maybe I'll turn a blind eye to issues and PRs.
-But if you insist, just send one.
+Maybe I'll turn a blind eye to issues and PRs, but if you insist, just send one.

-1. **`QQClient` itself is a little messy.** To solve this, I think `qqhttp` should be dumped, and take a normal way to do it - like using `requests` library instead.
-Concurrency and asynchrization can be implemented with `gevent` or other libraries.
+1. **`QQClient` itself is a little messy.** To solve this, I think `qqhttp` should be dumped, and take a ordinary way - like `requests`.
+Concurrency and asynchronization can be implemented with `gevent` or other libraries.
 2. **Sending messages to discus groups.** Technically not difficult.
-3. **Finding friends.** I was suprised to find out that there's no standard way to determine a specified user by account num(QQ号) in WebQQ protocol.
+3. **Finding friends.** Until now I still couldn't find an existing interface in WebQQ protocol to determine a specified user by his/her account number(QQ号).
 Sure there's way to do it(I already have something in mind).